 Is Hypnosis Effective in

 The short answer to the above question is "probably not."
 It is the intent of this page to collect and provide links to "independent" online resources that have taken the time to review the effectiveness of hypnosis in helping smokers quit smoking.
-If you locate any "independent" resource that you'd like to see added to this page, please send a quick e-mail and I gladly review it.
+If you locate any "independent" resource that you'd like to see added to this page, please send a quick e-mail and I'll gladly review it.

 Cessation fraud is deadly business.
 The average smoker only musters the determination for one serious cessation attempt about every three years.
 Smoking kills half of all long-term smokers, each an average of 13 to 14 years early.
 For each annual death, twenty other smokers are living with smoking related diseases.
 They're having lungs removed, brain tumors extracted, trying to recover from a smoking related stroke or heart attack, or fighting though emphysema riddled lungs in an attempt to draw that next breath.